userfront/basic-app/README.md

 # Userfront toolkit demo

-This app serves as an example to demonstrate how to use your toolkit mods to allow your users to sign up, log in, reset their password, view & edit their profile, and log out.
+This app serves as an example to demonstrate how to use your Toolkit to allow your users to sign up, log in, reset their password, view & edit their profile, and log out.

 ## Clone this repo and run locally